Freetz/freetz/docs/FIRMWARES.md

 ### Not supported devices

   * Repeater N/G, 310, 600 v1+v2 & 1160: No LAN ports, so a recovery is not possible.
-  * Repeater 1200 AX & Fritz!Box 7510 are not supported yet by [fitimg](https://boxmatrix.info/wiki/FIT-Image#History)
+  * Repeater 1200 AX, Fritz!Box 5590 & 7510 are not supported yet by [fitimg](https://boxmatrix.info/wiki/FIT-Image#History)

 ### Newer firmware versions